BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_2__Interlude_Accessing_a_Second_Lightning_Node.md

 zmqpubrawblock=tcp://127.0.0.1:28332
 zmqpubrawtx=tcp://127.0.0.1:28333
 ```
-You must then restart bitcoin.
+You must then restart bitcoin (or just reboot your machine).
 You can test that it's working as follows:
 ```
 bitcoin-cli getzmqnotifications
 [